SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

     - imaging-dask: General imaging example
     - imaging-pipelines: Pipelines run on small LOW observation (core only)

 These notebooks are scaled to run on my laptop (4 cores, 16GB) but can be changed to larger scales.
+Both explicitly create a client and output the URL (usually http://127.0.0.1:8787) for the Dask diagnostics.
+Of these the status page is most useful.
+If you shrink the browser size enough laterally all of the information can be seen on one page.

 Using ARL and dask on Darwin
 ****************************